 - Accidents at work

 What is the accident claim process?

 In order to be eligible for a compensation claim, an accident has to meet two basic criteria.
 First of all, the accident in question needs to have resulted in either a physical or psychological injury or ongoing ill health.
 The other central part of a successful claim is that the accident in question was the fault of another party.
 Someone else was negligent, didn’t do their job properly or behaved in a reckless manner and you’re suffering as a result.
 In circumstances such as these, we happen to think that a reasonable level of compensation is the very least you can ask for.

-If you've suffered as the result of an accident and feel you may be in a position to make a claim then contact us today via our website or by dialling 0800 234 6438.
-When you do call, try to tell us as many details of the incident as you can - details such as the time, date, place, exact circumstances and any witnesses who may have been present.
-Our trained advisers will listen to you and give an honest evaluation of your case and whether you are genuinely in a position to make a claim.
-Because we only take on cases which we feel certain we can win, you'll get a totally honest appraisal and, if we do feel you have a case for compensation, we'll hand you on to one of our trained personal injury lawyers.
+If you’ve suffered as the result of an accident and feel you may be in a position to make a claim then contact a trained legal adviser today via our website or by dialling 0800 234 6438.
+When you do call, try to tell them as many details of the incident as you can – details such as the time, date, place, exact circumstances and any witnesses who may have been present.
+Your trained adviser will listen to you and give an honest evaluation of your case and whether you are genuinely in a position to make a claim.
+Due to the fact that most solicitors only take on cases which they feel certain they can win, you’ll get a totally honest appraisal and, if they do feel you have a case for compensation, your trained legal adviser will hand you on to a professional personal injury lawyer.